jyj5558/theta/README.md

 3. chr.txt (chromosome names to limit regions and facilitate the analysis in angsd etc)

-User will need to enter the following information within the step4 file (the one in the archive folder) if using a stand-alone script (i.e., not using nextflow script):
+User will need to enter the following information within the step4 file (the one in the original_scripts folder) if using a stand-alone script (i.e., not using nextflow script):
 `Genus-species`:
 `accession`: